United States presidential election: Tie votes

 The Twelfth Amendment also established rules when no candidate wins a majority vote in the Electoral College.
 In the presidential election of 1824, Andrew Jackson received a plurality, but not a majority, of electoral votes cast.
 The election was thrown to the House, and John Quincy Adams was elected president.
 A deep rivalry resulted between Andrew Jackson and House Speaker Henry Clay, who had also been a candidate in the election.

+Since the vice presidential candidate John Calhoun received a majority of votes, having been on the ticket for both Jackson and Adams, there was no need for the Senate to vote for a vice president.

 Popular vote

 Since 1824, aside from the occasional "faithless elector", the popular vote indirectly determines the winner of a presidential election by determining the electoral vote, as each state or district's popular vote determines its electoral college vote.
 Although the nationwide popular vote does not directly determine the winner of a presidential election, it does strongly correlate with who is the victor.
 In 54 of the 59 total elections held so far (about 91 percent), the winner of the national popular vote has also carried the Electoral College vote.
 The winners of the nationwide popular vote and the Electoral College vote have differed only in close elections.
 In highly competitive elections, candidates focus on turning out their vote in the contested swing states critical to winning an electoral college majority, so they do not try to maximize their popular vote by real or fraudulent vote increases in one-party areas.

 However, candidates have failed to get the most votes in the nationwide popular vote in a presidential election and still won.
 In the 1824 election, Jackson won the popular vote, but no one received a majority of electoral votes.
 According to the Twelfth Amendment, the House must choose the president out of the top three people in the election.
 Clay had come in fourth, so he threw his support to Adams, who then won.
 Because Adams later named Clay his Secretary of State, Jackson's supporters claimed that Adams gained the presidency by making a deal with Clay.
 Charges of a "corrupt bargain" followed Adams through his term.

 In five presidential elections (1824, 1876, 1888, 2000, and 2016), the winner of the electoral vote lost the popular vote outright.
 Numerous constitutional amendments have been submitted seeking to replace the Electoral College with a direct popular vote, but none has ever successfully passed both Houses of Congress.
-Another alternate proposal is the National Popular Vote Interstate Compact, an interstate compact whereby individual participating states agree to allocate their electors based on the winner of the national popular vote instead of just their respective statewide results.
+Another alternate proposal is the National Popular Vote Interstate Compact, an interstate compact whereby individual participating states agree to allocate their electors based on the winner of the national popular vote instead of their respective statewide results.